psu13/mutable-hakyll/posts/old-and-new.md

 * Web, Web 2.0, Web Mobile: The Internet is the best place to deploy software.
 Oh except it's actually the worst.

-* Process cults, esp.
-Agile: If you just follow this simple state machine of rituals software becomes easy.
+* Process cults, most recently Agile: If you just follow this simple state machine of rituals software becomes easy.
 Well ... no.

 * The Type Theory Cult: I have talked about this before.
 Very useful for certain things.